Don't judge each day by the harvest you reap, but by the seeds you plant. ~Robert Louis Stevenson

 - Creating a legacy through a Family trust to support your church, alma mater, or other not-for-profit.

 Values-based financial planning is a way to align your values with your financial goals.
+I truly believe, if done properly, it can be a win-win.
 The benefits can be immediate and long lasting.